erichgess/erichgess.github.io/source/_posts/2016-04-10-f-number-data-structures-set.markdown

     | t1,SetOne k2 -> add comparer k2 t1
 {% endcodeblock %}

+`union` takes two trees, `t1` and `t2`, and puts them together as a tuple and then de-structures that tuple.
+This function is only complicated if both `t1` and `t2` have children, for all other cases it's extremely simple.

+Here are the simple patterns that `(t1,t2)` can match against
+1.  `SetEmpty,t` or `t,SetEmpty`: because one of the two sets is empty, the union is just whatever the value of the other set is.
+1.  `SetOne k1,t2` or `t1,SetOne k2: one of the trees contains a single value, so the union is can be gotten, efficiently, by just adding that value to the other tree.

+The one remaining case is the complicated interesting one.
+Obviously, the union could be found by simply traversing the first tree and adding every value to the second tree.
+But the F# compiler is being more efficient in it's solution to this problem.
+That's where the two helper fuctions, `balance` and `split`, come into play and their code is listed below.

+Note that `balance` calls `rebalance`, whose code is listed above.

+{% codeblock lang:fsharp %}
+let rec balance comparer t1 k t2 =
+    // Given t1 < k < t2 where t1 and t2 are "balanced",
+    // return a balanced tree for <t1,k,t2>.
+    // Recall: balance means subtrees heights differ by at most "tolerance" match t1,t2 with
+    | SetEmpty,t2  -> add comparer k t2 // drop t1 = empty
+    | t1,SetEmpty  -> add comparer k t1 // drop t2 = empty
+    | SetOne k1,t2 -> add comparer k (add comparer k1 t2)
+    | t1,SetOne k2 -> add comparer k (add comparer k2 t1)
+    | SetNode(k1,t11,t12,h1),SetNode(k2,t21,t22,h2) ->
+        // Have:  (t11 < k1 < t12) < k < (t21 < k2 < t22)
+        // Either (a) h1,h2 differ by at most 2 - no rebalance needed.
+        //        (b) h1 too small, i.e. h1+2 < h2
+        //        (c) h2 too small, i.e. h2+2 < h1
+        if   h1+tolerance < h2 then
+            // case: b, h1 too small
+            // push t1 into low side of t2, may increase height by 1 so rebalance rebalance (balance comparer t1 k t21) k2 t22
+        elif h2+tolerance < h1 then
+            // case: c, h2 too small
+            // push t2 into high side of t1, may increase height by 1 so rebalance rebalance t11 k1 (balance comparer t12 k t2)
+        else
+            // case: a, h1 and h2 meet balance requirement
+            mk t1 k t2

+let rec split (comparer : IComparer<'T>) pivot t =
+    // Given a pivot and a set t
+    // Return { x in t s.t. x < pivot }, pivot in t? , { x in t s.t. x > pivot }
+    match t with
+    | SetNode(k1,t11,t12,_) ->
+        let c = comparer.Compare(pivot,k1)
+        if   c < 0 then // pivot t1
+            let t11Lo,havePivot,t11Hi = split comparer pivot t11
+            t11Lo,havePivot,balance comparer t11Hi k1 t12
+        elif c = 0 then // pivot is k1
+            t11,true,t12
+        else            // pivot t2
+            let t12Lo,havePivot,t12Hi = split comparer pivot t12
+            balance comparer t11 k1 t12Lo,havePivot,t12Hi
+    | SetOne k1 ->
+        let c = comparer.Compare(k1,pivot)
+        if   c < 0 then t       ,false,SetEmpty // singleton under pivot
+        elif c = 0 then SetEmpty,true ,SetEmpty // singleton is    pivot
+        else            SetEmpty,false,t        // singleton over  pivot
+    | SetEmpty  ->
+        SetEmpty,false,SetEmpty
+{% endcodeblock %}

+#### Split
+Of the two helper functions, `split` is the easiest.
+It simply takes a tree, `t`, and a value, `pivot`, and splits `t` into two subtrees:  one with all the values that are greater than `pivot` and one with all the values smaller than `pivot`.
+It evaluates to a tuple which contains those two trees and a boolean flag for if `pivot` is in `t`.

+#### Balance
+This function is more complex than `split` and just looking at the code it's not immediately obvious what purpose it plays.  `balance` takes 3 key arguments: two trees, `t1` and `t2`, and a value, `k`.
+These arguments must satisfy certain
+requirements: every value in `t1` is smaller than every value in `t2` and k is larger than every value in `t1` and smaller than every value in `t2`.
+It basically takes two trees and a value and puts them together into a single tree which is balanced.
+The trivial cases are when one of the trees is empty or contains only a single value.
+The complex case is when both trees contain multiple values.  `balance`'s goal is to add the two tree's together into a single balanced tree.
+So it looks at the heights of the two trees to see how much they differ:  if the heights of the two trees are within the tolerance then it can simply make `k` a new root node and set the two trees as the left and right children of `k`.

+If the two trees differ in height by more than the tolerance then `balance` has to do some extra work in order to evaluate to a balanced tree.
+It takes the smaller tree and makes it the child of the larger tree, then does a rebalance in case the result is unbalanced.

+#### Final Union Case

 ### Intersect
+The `Set.Intersect a b` function takes two sets `a` and `b` and returns a new set consisting of all the values which are in both `a` and `b`.
+Intuitively, this function seems like it will behave nearly identically to `Subset`: both functions involve traversing two sets and finding all the elements that are in both sets.
+This function merely needs to save all the elements that are in both sets rather than return a boolean value.

+Below is the code from `FSharp.Core` for `SetTree` intersection.
+Note that the real work is done by the function `intersectionAux` the `intersection` function is used to set the initial value for the accumulator argument to `SetEmpty`.

 {% codeblock lang:fsharp %}
 let rec intersectionAux comparer b m acc =